John Groth: Legacy

-Deborah Churchman described Groth's work in a 1980 Washington Post article: "Groth's pictures center on the day-to-day life of people caught in terrifying circumstances -- armies occupying cities, soldiers sweeping roads for land mines, bullfighters facing death."
+Deborah Churchman described Groth's work in a 1980 Washington Post article: "Groth's pictures center on the day-to-day life of people caught in terrifying circumstances – armies occupying cities, soldiers sweeping roads for land mines, bullfighters facing death."
 Bernie Schonfeld, a photographer for Life Magazine said of Groth, "John is one of the gentlest people in the world, and he always gets himself into the wildest hell hole."

 Starting in 1942, Groth taught a weekly class at the Arts Students League, where he passed on his skills to up and coming artists.
 "You must think big and start big.
 I get some students who start with the models' bellybutton."

-His work is in collection at the Metropolitan Museum of Art and the Art Institute of Chicago.
+His work is in public collections including the Metropolitan Museum of Art and the Art Institute of Chicago.